flyteorg/flytekit/docs/source/contributing.rst

 - ``flytekit/core``
   This holds all the core functionality of the new API.
 - ``flytekit/types``
-  We bundle some special types like ``FlyteFile, FlyteSchema etc`` by default here.
+  We bundle some special types like ``FlyteFile, FlyteSchema``,etc.
 - ``flytekit/extend``
-  This is the future home of extension points, and currently serves as the raw documentation for extensions.
+  This is the future home of extension points and currently serves as the raw documentation for extensions.
 - ``flytekit/extras``
-  This contains code that we want bundled with Flytekit but not everyone may find useful (for example AWS and GCP specific logic).
+  This contains code that we want bundled with Flytekit.
+Still, not everyone may find it useful (For example, AWS and GCP specific logic).
 - ``flytekit/remote``
   This implements the interface to interact with the Flyte service.
 Think of the code here as the Python-object version of Console.
 - ``flytekit/testing``
-  is the future home for testing functionality like ``mock`` etc, and currently serves as documentation.
+  is the future home for testing functionality like ``mock`` and currently serves as documentation.
   All test extensions should be imported from here.
 - ``flytekit/models``
-  Protobuf generated Python code is not terribly user-friendly, so we improve upon those ``flyteidl`` classes here.
+  Protobuf generated Python code is not user-friendly, so we improve upon those ``flyteidl`` classes here.
 - ``plugins``
-  is the source of all plugins
+  are the source of all plugins
 - ``flytekit/bin/entrypoint.py``
   The run time entrypoint for flytekit.
 When a task kicks off, this is where the click command goes.
 - ``flytekit/clis``
   This is the home for the CLIs.
 - ``flytekit/configuration``
-  This holds all the configuration objects, but dependency on configuration should be carefully considered as it makes compiled Flyte tasks and workflows less portable (i.e. if you run ``pyflyte package`` can someone else use those serialized objects).
+  This holds all the configuration objects.
+Still, dependency on configuration should be carefully considered as it makes compiled Flyte tasks and workflows less portable (i.e., if you run the ``pyflyte package``, can someone else use those serialized objects).

 Please also see the :std:ref:`design overview section <design>` for more in-depth information.